Ylianst/MeshCentral/docs/docs/install/index.md

 …
 ```

-Note the username and group name, in this example it’s “pi” for both.
+Note the username and group name, in this example it’s `pi` for both.
 We need this information to create the system service description file.
 To create this file type:

 ```
 sudo nano /etc/systemd/system/meshcentral.service